The Story Behind the “Drone” Word

 The aircraft link starts earlier than most people assume.
 In March 1917, an unmanned biplane fitted with radio guidance equipment designed by Archibald Low flew under remote control for the Royal Flying Corps, the project known as the Aerial Target.
 Several manufacturers, including de Havilland, built the airframes; Low built the system that steered them.
 It was the first successful flight of its kind.
 The aircraft did not carry the word “drone.”
 That came almost two decades later, and from a different programme entirely.

-When US Chief of Naval Operations Admiral William Standley watched a demonstration that year, he brought the idea home and assigned Commander Delmer Fahrney to build an American equivalent.
+When US Chief of Naval Operations Admiral William Standley watched Queen Bee being used for gunnery practice off HMS Orion that year, he brought the idea home and assigned Commander Delmer Fahrney to build an American equivalent.
 According to the military historian Steven Zaloga, Fahrney named the American programme’s aircraft “drone,” a direct nod to the Queen Bee: a lesser aircraft, in the terminology of the hive, serving alongside her.
-The US Navy formally adopted the term in an internal report at the end of 1936, and it stuck as an official designation for decades.
+The US Navy formally logged “drone” into its own aircraft-naming system in 1936, designated simply “TD” for target drone, and for close to two decades afterward the word meant only that: a remote-controlled aircraft built to be shot at.

 World War II turned the word from a naval term of art into a wider military category.
 The British actor Reginald Denny, a model-aircraft hobbyist, founded the Radioplane Company, which supplied the US Army’s OQ-2 and the Navy’s TDD-1, the Target Drone Denny 1, for gunnery training at scale.
 By the 1950s “drone” was standard usage across the American military for any unmanned target aircraft.

 The word’s return to prominence has a fairly precise date.
-The CIA’s armed Predator strikes began weeks after the September 11 attacks, and it was reporting, notably by journalist Bob Woodward in late 2001, that fixed “Predator drone” into everyday usage.
+The CIA’s armed Predator strikes began weeks after the September 11 attacks, and on October 21, 2001, Bob Woodward’s Washington Post article “CIA Told to Do ‘Whatever Necessary’ to Kill Bin Laden” fixed “Predator drone” back into everyday usage, describing the aircraft’s Hellfire missiles by name.
 The word drifted a second time over the following decade, this time downward in scale, attaching itself to the small consumer quadcopters that had nothing to do with gunnery targets or Predators at all.
 Today it covers a FPV strike drone assembled from commercial parts in a Ukrainian workshop and a $40 camera toy with equal ease.

 Top Image – The Prime Minister, Mr Winston Churchill, with Captain The Right Honourable David Margesson, Secretary of State for War, watching preparations being made in an unspecified UK location for the launch of a De Havilland Queen Bee seaplane L5984 from its ramp.